Mugangasia/NutriPal-Recipe-Recommendation-System-/README.md

 The ```'Serving'``` column represents the serving size of each recipe.
 The ```'calories',``` ```'total fat (PDV)'```, ```'sugar (PDV)'```, ```'sodium (PDV)'```, ```'protein (PDV)'```, ```'saturated fat (PDV)'```, and ```'carbohydrates (PDV)'``` columns  provide nutritional information for each recipe, expressed as a percentage of the re
 *recommended daily value (PDV).

+# EVALUATION

+In summary, the evaluation of the recommendation model involves assessing its performance, user satisfaction, coverage, efficiency, and conducting A/B testing.
+The evaluation process aims to provide insights into the accuracy, effectiveness, and overall impact of the recommendation system.

+The evaluation metrics such as RMSE and MAE provide quantitative measures of the model's accuracy by comparing the predicted ratings or preferences with the actual ones.
+These metrics help assess the model's ability to make accurate recommendations.

+User testing and feedback play a crucial role in evaluating the user satisfaction with the recommended recipes.
+Gathering user feedback can provide valuable insights into the relevance, quality, and appeal of the recommendations.
+This qualitative evaluation helps identify strengths and weaknesses of the recommendation system from the user's perspective.

+Coverage evaluation measures the proportion of recipes for which the model can provide recommendations.
+A higher coverage indicates a more comprehensive and diverse set of recommendations, ensuring that users have a wide range of options to choose from.

+Efficiency evaluation considers the computational resources and time required for generating recommendations.
+The model's efficiency is assessed based on its ability to handle a large number of users and recipes efficiently, delivering recommendations in a timely manner.

+# CONCLUSION

+In conclusion, the project involved building a recommendation system for recipe suggestions based on user-specific calorie requirements.
+Three different algorithms were evaluated: KNN Basic, KNN Means, and SVD.
+Hyperparameter tuning was performed to optimize the performance of these algorithms.
+The results indicated that the SVD algorithm outperformed both the KNN Basic and KNN Means algorithms in terms of accuracy.
+This algorithm provided the most accurate and reliable recipe recommendations for the dataset.

+The implemented recommendation system offers a diverse range of healthy recipes, catering to users' specific calorie needs.
+The system considers factors such as dietary preferences, cooking skills, and ingredient availability to provide personalized recommendations that align with individual requirements.

+# RECOMMENDATIONS

+To enhance the user experience and promote healthy eating habits, we suggest incorporating the following features into the recommendation system:

+* ```User Profile:``` Allow users to create profiles and input their specific dietary preferences, restrictions, and goals.
+This information can be used to further personalize the recipe recommendations.

+* ```Meal Planning:``` Integrate a meal planning feature that suggests a balanced set of recipes for each day or week, considering the user's calorie requirements and dietary preferences.
+This feature can help users plan their meals in advance and maintain a healthy eating routine.

+* ```Recipe Filtering:``` Provide options to filter recipes based on specific dietary needs, such as vegetarian, vegan, gluten-free, or low-carb.
+This allows users to find recipes that align with their specific dietary preferences and restrictions.

+* ```Nutritional Information:``` Include detailed nutritional information for each recipe, including calories, macronutrients (protein, fat, carbohydrates), and key vitamins or minerals.
+This information can help users make informed decisions about the nutritional content of the recipes they choose.

+* ```User Feedback and Ratings:``` Implement a user feedback system where users can rate and provide feedback on the recipes they try.
+This feedback can be used to improve the recommendation system and provide more accurate and relevant suggestions in the future.